 St. Augustine, FL- Vilano Beach Town Center was designated as a Florida Trail Town at the September 14, 2018 Florida Department of Environmental Protection (FDEP), Office of Greenways and Trails (OGT) Council meeting held in Titusville, Florida.
 A “Trail Town” in Florida is a community located along or in proximity to one or more long distance non-motorized recreational trails.
 This includes cycling, paddling, equestrian or hiking trails where users can venture off the trail to enjoy the services and unique heritage of the nearby community.
 The town is a safe place where both town residents and trail users can walk, bike, jog to find the goods and services they need, and easily access both the trail and the town.
 Along with Vilano Beach Town Center, the City of Malabar and City of Clermont attained designations joining Titusville and Dunedin as the first five designated Trail Towns in the State of Florida.

-Please join us in celebration on October 17, 2018 at the Vilano Beachfront Pavilion !
+Thanks for joining us October 17, 2018 in our celebration at the Vilano Beachfront Pavilion !

 This is also our 10th Anniversary Celebrating the completion of the

 How do we do this?